Kara (South Korean group): 2010: Lupin, Japanese debut, and Girl's Talk

 After a very successful year in Japan, the group was chosen as the Best Rookie Artist according to a popular Japanese mobile ringtone site, Recochoku.
-On December 20, 2010, Oricon also announced the group as 2010's Best Rookie Artist, generating revenue to some 1.3 billion yen (or US$15.4 million); and with a total of 493,000 copies of their releases sold this year.
+On December 20, 2010, Oricon also announced the group as 2010's Best Rookie Artist, generating revenue of some 1.3 billion yen (or US$15.4 million); and with a total of 493,000 copies of their releases sold this year.